 So, good mothers schooled their daughters in cooking, cleaning, having kids, and being a stay-at-home mom.
 Fathers let their daughters know their main function was to make everything good, happy, and respectful for her spouse, the wage-earner.
-There was no sense spending thousands of dollars for a college tuition on a girl who was only going to be changing diapers.
-A better use of his money was for “finishing” school.
+There was no sense in spending thousands of dollars for college tuition on a girl who was only going to be changing diapers.
+Better use of his money was for “finishing” school.
 Was that to finish off the job of learning marital servility?

 Even though all that was going on in most households, a significant swing in woman-power had begun.
 During WWII, when men were at war, women were able to get jobs – and even managerial positions – in places they previously couldn’t – aircraft plants, shipyards, manufacturing.
 Most women who worked in those places liked it – and wanted to keep working.
 They resented being expected to go back to being housewives when the soldiers came home.

 However, those women did it…but the genie was already out of the bottle.
 That resentment fueled the rebellion that later became “women’s liberation” and then the first and second waves of feminism.
 Though the old-style marriage that allowed a man to be in charge without question, and a woman to shut up and do what was expected, was the norm, the wheels of change were cranking.